Ujjaval1606/UjjavalBookStore/UjjavalBookStore/README.txt

 Created new folders Repository and IRepository in .DataAccess Project and Created new IRepository.cs file in same folder 1225
 Added new Repository and modify it from BlackBoard File that was given.
+1232
+Create individual repos for category CategoryRepository.cs
+ICategoryRepository.cs
+Modified CategoryRepository
+Modify ICategoryRepository interface and made changes according to the slides.
+1248
+Created new ISP_Call and SP_Call in respective folder and installed new package Dapper in ISP_Call.cs and made necessary statement with using statment.